 – regulatory developments affecting our business model and Group profitability;

-– regulatory investigations, fines, sanctions and requirements relating to conduct of business and financial crime negatively affecting our results and brand;
+– regulatory investigations, fines, sanctions commitments and consent orders and requirements relating to conduct of business and financial crime negatively affecting our results and brand;

 – dispute risk;

 – model risk.

 - Strategic plans.
 Periodic strategic plans are prepared for global businesses, global functions and certain geographical regions within the framework of the Group’s strategy.
 Annual Operating Plans, informed by detailed analysis of risk appetite describing the types and quantum of risk that we are prepared to take in executing our strategy, are prepared and adopted by all major HSBC operating companies and set out the key business initiatives and the likely financial effects of those initiatives

 - Disclosure Committee.
 The Disclosure Committee reviews material public disclosures made by HSBC Holdings for any material errors, misstatements or omissions.
 The membership of the Disclosure Committee, which is chaired by the Group Company Secretary, includes the heads of Global Finance, Legal, Risk (including Financial Crime Compliance and Regulatory Compliance), Communications, Investor Relations, and Internal Audit functions and representatives from the principal regions and global businesses.
 The integrity of disclosures is underpinned by structures and processes within the Global Finance and Risk functions that support expert and rigorous analytical review of financial reporting complemented by certified reviews by heads of global businesses, global functions and certain legal entities